-The Veera Project offers young women who graduate from secondary school the opportunity to continue their education and access professional careers.
+Based in Jodhpur, the Veera Project offers young women who graduate from secondary school the opportunity to continue their education and access professional careers.
 Education is essential for women in India to become independent.

 Challenges